Lorentzian Vacuum Transitions for Anisotropic Universes: Transitions in Bianchi IX

 and again it is expressed in terms of only two independent variables, namely $\bar{p}$ and $T$.
 In this case we can safely choose in any case $p_{0}=0$.
 Therefore we obtain finally

 and the condition for an extremum leads to the equation

 Both results are valid for any values of the potential minima $V_{A,B}$ greater than zero.
 For negative values the integration constant cannot be set to zero and then the integral in the expression (\ref{B9ClassACtion}) cannot be performed for an arbitrary constant.
+We find that in this case we have in the limit $\bar{p}\to0$ that $T\to0$ and $\Gamma\to0$, so once again we can observe that the transition probability near the primordial singularity is regular.

 In the case in which one of the potentials is zero, we have the solution for a constant scalar field

 and the coordinates are related through the expression

 Then, absorbing a multiplicative constant by redefinition of the spatial variables we get